mitch0s/gamma/README.md

 ### Notes
 - Proxy Protocol
-  - Please be aware that when `proxy-protocol` is enabled, the server that the players will be proxied to is able to understand and read the proxy protocol header.
+  - Please be aware that when `proxy-protocol` is enabled, the server that the players will be proxied to has to be able to understand and read the proxy protocol header.
 Without this, the server can't understand the packet and drops it.
+If you're using `Waterfall`, you can turn set `proxy-protocol: true` in config.yml.
+Other server types normally have plugins to parse this kind of data.